 - Cucumbers – You can grow vegetables on your trellises too, and cucumbers are a wonderfully fast-growing vine with large leaves.
 They grow best in full to partial shade in Zones 4 to 12, and you can easily train them to drape over the edges of your trellis.

 When most people think of bamboo, they think of Asian countries.
 However, there are dozens of bamboo species that do well in all different climates, and they make great landscape edging.
 You get the coverage you need with your landscape edging with the additional perks of being very versatile.
 If you put your bamboo in planters, it’s very easy to set them up and move them at your convenience.
 If you think they’re getting too much sun or not enough, you can move them around accordingly.
-Line them up along the edge of your yard for an instant boost to your privacy levels.
+Line them up along the edge of your lawn or yard for an instant boost to your privacy levels.

 Did you know it’s possible to create a living wall with a vertical garden?
 You get the best of both worlds with this landscape edging because you end up with a living fence that is very easy to maintain but difficult to peer through.
 You can put whatever plants you like into the wall from vegetables and herbs to flowers.
 As they grow, they’ll start to cover any gaps in your walls to create a green wall.
 You can add row after row of pots in a staggered formation, or you can set individual spaces for the different plants.
-It allows you to free up space to use in your yard by putting a lot of planters off the ground.
+It allows you to free up space to use in your lawn or yard by putting a lot of planters off the ground.